texmacs/gsoc/docs/FAQ.md

 + Q: Why not use C++ standard library?

   A: GNU TeXmacs is twenty years old at least.
-There are many great and "legacy" code.
+C++ standard library evolves.
+If we use it, we have to follow it.
+For a relatively large code base, it is a good idea to avoid the usage of standard libraries.